 Cook Hip Lift

-Begin lying on your back with your hips bent and the feet lined up with your shoulders.¬† Perform the bridge by lifting both hips from the floor.¬† Hold the bridge position and alternately walk your feet out away from your body.¬† It is important to maintain a level pelvis throughout the exercise.¬† After 2 to 3 steps walk your feet back to the starting position. ¬† Lower your body back down in a slow and controlled manner between each repetition.¬† Typically, 3 sets of 6 to 8 repetitions are performed once per day.
+Begin lying on your back with your hips bent and your feet lined up with your shoulders.¬† Perform the bridge by lifting both hips from the floor.¬† Hold the bridge position and alternately walk your feet out away from your body.¬† It is important to maintain a level pelvis throughout the exercise.